MichaelMackus/Disruptive-Talk/disruptive/readme.txt

 	on a version with a "call me back" option, so users without flash (for instance users on an iPhone or Android device) will still be able to use the phone.

-= Why does my theme look different after installing your plugin? =

-This might happen if your theme does not support the IE 8 browser.
-Since Phono
-	currently requires IE 8 standards mode to be enabled, this forces your theme into IE 8 mode on compatible browsers.
-This shouldn't affect much, if any, themes as most themes support IE 8 out of the box.
-We are working on fixing this problem.

 == Screenshots ==

 1. Disruptive Talk proactive widget.